SAIKIRANN226/Aws-DevOps-Notes/Overview.md

 - What is mean by spot instances ?

 ### Session-55
 - What is resource block in containers ?
-What is soft limit & hard limit in resource block in containers ?
+What is Soft limit and Hard limit in resource block in containers ?
-- Write a resource definition of Pod ?
+- Write a resource definition of a Pod with resource block ?
-- Where to store configuration and secrets in kubernetes ?
+- Where to store the configuration and secrets in kubernetes ?
+Applications should fetch the configuration and secrets at the run time.
-- To store the configuration we have "ConfigMap" in kubernetes.
+- To store the configuration in kubernetes, we have 'ConfigMap' in kubernetes.
 Nothing but a key-value pair.
 So create 1 ConfigMap.
-How to refer this Env variable ?
-We use a block "valueFrom" and also we have "envFrom" what is this ?
+- How to define key-value pair in Pod ?
+Set 'env:' variable, use 'valueFrom' and 'configMapkeyRef' also we have 'envFrom' what is this ?
+Nothing but referring configMap directly in Pod.
-- Secrets in kubernetes is also a key-value pair.
-We can refer using "secretRef"
+- Secrets in kubernetes is also a key-value pair for storing secrets.
+We can refer secrets using 'secretRef'
-- We have 3 types of services in kubernetes ?
-ClusterIP, Nordport, Loadbalancers.
+- What are 'Services' in kubernetes ?
+For example we are running Pods but we are not able to browse them.
+For example we run nginx Pod, how to browse that Pod ?
+So we have 3 types of Services in kubernetes ClusterIP, Nordport, Load balancer.
+If you want to expose Pods to other applications (or) outside world we must use Services, Load balancing & Service mesh.
-- If you want Pod to Pod communication you must use service.
+- If you want Pod to Pod communication you must use Service.
 That means we should attach Pod to Service.
 - What if we want multiple Pods ?
 We can write another Pod definition also but it not good, So we have "ReplicaSet"
 - What is Deployment in Sets ?